danielfm/bencode/README.md

 ;; -> {"cow" "moo", "spam" [#<byte[] [B@74184b3b> 32]}
 ````

+The input might be either a _string_, a _byte array_ or an _input stream_.

-At this point, these are the exposed options:
+These are the supported decoding options:

 * `:str-keys?` - Whether strings should be used as dictionary keys instead of
   keywords.
 Default: `false`